-- (1) The fishing periods for each regulatory area apply where the catch limits specified in section 11 have not been taken. - (2) Each fishing period in the Area 2A directed commercial fishery shall begin at 0800 hours and terminate at 1800 hours local time on June 29, July 13, July 27, August 10, August 24, September 7, and September 21 unless the Commission specifies otherwise. - (3) Notwithstanding paragraph (2), and paragraph (7) of section 11, an incidental catch fishery is authorized during salmon troll seasons in Area 2A in accordance with regulations promulgated by NMFS.
-This fishery will occur between 1200 hours local time on March 12 and 1200 hours local time on November 18. - (4) The fishing period in Areas 2B, 2C, 3A, 3B, 4A, 4B, 4C, 4D, and 4E shall begin at 1200 hours local time on March 12 and terminate at 1200 hours local time on November 18, unless the Commission specifies otherwise.
+- (1) The fishing periods for each regulatory area apply where the catch limits specified in section 11 have not been taken. - (2) Each fishing period in the Area 2A directed commercial fishery2 shall begin at 0800 hours and terminate at 1800 hours local time on June 27, July 11, July 25, August 8, August 22, September 5, and September 19 unless the Commission specifies otherwise. - (3) Notwithstanding paragraph (7) of section 11, an incidental catch fishery3 is authorized during the sablefish seasons in Area 2A in accordance with regulations promulgated by NMFS.
+This fishery will occur between 1200 hours local time on March 17 and 1200 hours local time on November 7. - (4) Notwithstanding paragraph (2), and paragraph (7) of section 11, an incidental catch fishery is authorized during salmon troll seasons in Area 2A in accordance with regulations promulgated by NMFS.
+This fishery will occur between 1200 hours local time on March 17 and 1200 hours local time on November 7.

-(5) All commercial fishing for halibut in Areas 2A, 2B, 2C, 3A, 3B, 4A, 4B, 4C, 4D, and 4E shall cease at 1200 hours local time on November 18.

-The directed fishery is restricted to waters that are south of Point Chehalis, Washington (46°53'18'' N. latitude) under regulations promulgated by NMFS and published in the Federal Register.
+- (5) The fishing period in Areas 2B, 2C, 3A, 3B, 4A, 4B, 4C, 4D, and 4E shall begin at 1200 hours local time on March 17 and terminate at 1200 hours local time on November 7, unless the Commission specifies otherwise. - (6) All commercial fishing for halibut in Areas 2A, 2B, 2C, 3A, 3B, 4A, 4B, 4C, 4D, and 4E shall cease at 1200 hours local time on November 7. - 2 The directed fishery is restricted to waters that are south of Point Chehalis, Washington (46°53'18'' N. latitude) under regulations promulgated by NMFS and published in the Federal Register. - 3 The incidental fishery during the directed, fixed gear sablefish season is restricted to waters that are north of Point Chehalis, Washington (46°53'18'' N. latitude) under regulations promulgated by NMFS at CFR 300.63.
+Landing restrictions for halibut retention in the fixed gear sablefish fishery can be found at CFR 660.231.